masoncfrancis/personal-attendance-record/README.md

 ## License

 This code is provided under an MIT license.
 Use it how you like.
 I'm not responsible for how you use this code.
+If you rely on this software to keep track of your attendance, you do so at your own risk.
+I'm not liable for any consequences you experience related to this software.